Rapptz/discord.py/docs/faq.rst

     # or '\U0001f44d' or '👍'
     await message.add_reaction(emoji)

-In case you want to use emoji that come from a message, you already get their code points in the content without needing to do anything special.
+In case you want to use emojis that come from a message, you already get their code points in the content without needing to do anything special.
 You **cannot** send ``':thumbsup:'`` style shorthands.

 For custom emoji, you should pass an instance of :class:`Emoji`.
 You can also pass a ``'<:name:id>'`` string, but if you